 Gautier was a member of the enrichment program Prep for Prep (Contingent IX) which tested and then placed gifted children from New York’s inner city into independent day and boarding schools.
 Gautier is a graduate of The Nightingale-Bamford School and The Northfield Mt.
 Hermon School.
 She is a proud Stanford Cardinal.
 In 1999, she earned co-terminal BA and MA degrees (two degrees within four years) in English literature and creative writing from Stanford University, where she had the honor and fortune to study under Stegner Fellows/Jones Lecturers Jason Brown, Lan Samantha Chang, Ray Isle, Peter Rock, and Keith Scribner.
 After attending Stanford University, she earned a master’s degree and PhD in English literature at the University of Pennsylvania in 2004, where she studied under Michael Awkward, Herman Beavers, and Nancy Bentley, renowned scholars of American literature.
-She has held a Mellon Mays Undergraduate Fellowship from the Social Science Research Council, a dissertation fellowship at Marquette University, a two year postdoctoral fellowship at Washington University in St. Louis, a Woodrow Wilson Career Enhancement Fellowship, a William Randolph Hearst Fellowship, a NeMLA Fellowship, a Provost’s Research Award from the University of Miami, a University of Miami Arts and Humanities Fellowship, and has been a University of Miami Center for the Humanities Fellowship, and is the University of Miami’s 2021-2024 Gabelli Senior Scholar.
+She has held a Mellon Mays Undergraduate Fellowship from the Social Science Research Council, a dissertation fellowship at Marquette University, a two year postdoctoral fellowship at Washington University in St. Louis, a Woodrow Wilson Career Enhancement Fellowship, a William Randolph Hearst Fellowship, a NeMLA Fellowship, two Provost’s Research Awards from the University of Miami, a University of Miami Arts and Humanities Fellowship, and has been a University of Miami Center for the Humanities Fellowship, and is the University of Miami’s 2021-2024 Gabelli Senior Scholar.

 Gautier was born and raised in Brooklyn NY.
 She is a native New Yorker who currently lives in Chicago and Miami.
 She is an active and financial member of Delta Sigma Theta.